jigx-com/jigx-docs-examples/docs/Custom components _Alpha_/Icon _Alpha_.md

 ---

 :::hint{type="danger"}
-This feature is currently in its **Alpha **stage of development.&#x20;
+This feature is currently in its **Alpha **stage of development.

-- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.&#x20;
+- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.
-- In this phase, the feature may contain bugs or behave unpredictably.&#x20;
+- In this phase, the feature may contain bugs or behave unpredictably.
-- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.&#x20;
+- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.
 - We encourage you to provide feedback and report any issues to help us improve and refine the feature for future releases.
 :::

 The icon component can be integrated into custom components to enhance their visual appeal and functionality, such as adding an icon within a [Button (Alpha)](<./Button _Alpha_.md>) , displaying it in a [Card (Alpha)](<./Card _Alpha_.md>) , or embedding it in a [View (Alpha)](<./View _Alpha_.md>) .
-By customizing an icon, you can adjust its size, color, and shape, and even apply animations or conditional styling, ensuring seamless alignment with your application's design system and user experience. &#x20;
+By customizing an icon, you can adjust its size, color, and shape, and even apply animations or conditional styling, ensuring seamless alignment with your application's design system and user experience.

-For steps on creating a custom component, see [How to create a custom component](<./../Custom components _Alpha_.md>).&#x20;
+For steps on creating a custom component, see [How to create a custom component](<./../Custom components _Alpha_.md>).

 ## Configuration options